Lashly Mountains (The name as it would appear in a gazetteer)

 Names that other countries have for this feature:

-Mountains rising to a height of 2621m standing near the edge of the polar plateau and south of the head of the Taylor Glacier in Victoria Land.
-Discovered by the NAE, 1901-04, which named these mountains for Leading-Stoker William Lashly, RN, a member of the expedition.
-Lashly also accompanied the BAE, 1910-13, under Scott, during which he was a member of the Polar Party to 87º34' S, in 1912.
+Discovered by the British National Antarctic Expedition (Discovery Expedition, BrNAE), 1901-04, which named these mountains for Leading-Stoker William Lashly, RN, a member of the expedition.
+Lashly also accompanied the British Antarctic Expedition (Terra Nova expedition, BrAE), 1910-13, under Scott, during which he was a member of the Polar Party to 87º34' S, in 1912.
 For his part in saving the life of Lieutenant E R G R Evans (later Admiral Lord Mountevans) on the return journey from the polar plateau, Lashly was awarded the Albert Medal.

 No images of this place could be found.